Keats/validator/README.md

 ```rust
 #[validate(credit_card)]
 ```

-### phone
-Tests whether the String is a valid phone number (in international format, ie. containing the country indicator like `+14152370800` for an US number — where `4152370800` is the national number equivalent, which is seen as invalid).
-To use this validator, you must enable the `phone` feature for the `validator` crate.
-This validator doesn't take any arguments: `#[validate(phone)]`;

 ### custom
 Calls one of your functions to perform a custom validation.
 The field reference will be given as a parameter to the function,